Item 10: Familiarize yourself with standard traits

 This is such a common and useful operation that it's more interesting to investigate the situations where you shouldn't or can't implement Clone, or where the default derive implementation isn't appropriate.

-• You shouldn't implement Clone if the item embodies unique access to some resource (such as an RAII type, Item 11), or when there's another reason to restrict copies (e.g. if the item holds cryptographic key material).
+• You shouldn't implement Clone if the item embodies unique access to some resource (such as an RAII type; Item 11), or when there's another reason to restrict copies (e.g., if the item holds cryptographic key material).

-• Fields that are mutable references (&mut T), because the borrow checker (Item 15) only allows a single mutable reference at a time.
+• Fields that are mutable references (&mut T), because the borrow checker (Item 15) allows only a single mutable reference at a time.

 • Standard library types that fall into the previous category, such as MutexGuard (embodies unique access) or Mutex (restricts copies for thread safety).

-• You should manually implement Clone if there is anything about your item that won't be captured by a (recursive) field-by-field copy, or if there is additional book-keeping associated with item lifetimes.
+• You should manually implement Clone if there is anything about your item that won't be captured by a (recursive) field-by-field copy or if there is additional bookkeeping associated with item lifetimes.
 For example, consider a type that tracks the number of extant items at runtime for metrics purposes; a manual Clone implementation can ensure the counter is kept accurate.

 Copy